Ryanrenqian/RNN_Notebook/README.md

-# My Awesome Book
+# My RNN NoteBook

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This is a book about my experience in RNN study.
+I hope I can record something important as well as share them with you!